 The session starts with a single 800m rep, with the focus on alternate breathing.
-Thomas had his swimmers do it on eleven minutes!!!
-You can do this treating it as your warm up, I envisage it will take you a little longer than the eleven minutes.
+Thomas had his swimmers do it in eleven minutes!!!
+You can do this by treating it as your warm-up, I envisage it will take you a little longer than the eleven minutes.

 The second set is two reps of 400m done on 5:20 minutes aiming for an even pace.
 If you can’t maintain that pace, just ensure you take a good (but not excessive Rest Interval (RI), I suggest 45 seconds.

 Next up is a set of four by 200m.
-Thomas had his swimmers do them on 2:40 but depending on your ability take a 15 second Rest Interval (RI) between reps.
+Thomas had his swimmers do them on 2:40 but depending on your ability take a 15-second Rest Interval (RI) between reps.
 Thomas gets his athletes to swim a hard 50m effort within these reps.
-Over to you if you do or not, but I’d recommend doing the first 50m hard for the first rep, second 50m hard for the second rep etc…..
+Over to you if you do or not, but I’d recommend doing the first 50m hard for the first rep, the second 50m hard for the second rep, etc…..

-Next set is a single rep of 150m kicking.
-This set Thomas gave his swimmers only three minutes, so significantly less that the earlier set.
-If you aren’t following this session precisely to Thomas’ direction take as much rest as needed before the next set.
+The next set is a single rep of 150m kicking.
+In this set, Thomas gave his swimmers only three minutes, so significantly less that the earlier set.
+If you aren’t following this session precisely in Thomas’ direction take as much rest as needed before the next set.